facebookresearch/ParlAI/docs/source/tutorial_task.rst

 ::

-	text:hello how are you today?	label:i'm great thanks! what are you doing? text:i've just been biking.	label:oh nice, i haven't got on a bike in years!	episode_done:True
+	text:hello how are you today?	labels:i'm great thanks! what are you doing? text:i've just been biking.	labels:oh nice, i haven't got on a bike in years!	episode_done:True

 Suppose that data is in the file /tmp/data.txt